 In an unprecedented move, the UK government announced Wednesday that starting this fall, they would begin to allow licensed doctors to prescribe medical cannabis to patients with an “exceptional clinical need.”
 This means that cannabis would not be available for just anyone and everyone that could benefit from it but rather those who have showed no progress with traditional treatment methods.

-Earlier this year, the UK’s top medical advisor urged Sajid Javid, the Home Secretary, to reclassify medical cannabis.
+Earlier this year, the UK’s top medical advisor urged Sajid Javid, the Home Secretary to reclassify medical cannabis.
 This led Javid to order a two-part review to determine whether cannabis has a place in the pharmacopeia of the nation.

-At this time, there are a few high-profile patients who have received licenses to utilize cannabis, including Billy Caldwell and Alfie Dingley, both children who suffer from severe forms of epilepsy.
+At this time, there are already a few patients who are considered high-profile cases that have received licenses to utilize cannabis including Billy Caldwell and Alfie Dingley, who both suffer from severe forms of epilepsy.
 This is a big win for the thousands of individuals across the country that will benefit from this amazing natural medicine.